banderson623/banderson623.github.com/_posts/2015-09-04-starting-my-run.md

 title: The start of my run for School Board
 Date: 2015-09-04
 categories: articles
-tags: local paper journalism candidacy
+tags: local paper journalism candidacy gsb
 ---

 On Friday morning [I started my write-in campaign](/projects/gilbert-school-board/) for school board.
 By 10am I had a handful of texts and dozens of emails from families pledging their support.
 It was an overwhelming response.